Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Introduction

 \section{Introduction}

 Deep neural networks have been applied successfully to a variety of applications.
-However, their performance tends to suffer when a trained model is applied to another domain.
+However, their performance tends to suffer when a trained model is applied to a data domain different from the one used in training.
 This is of no surprise, as statistical learning theory makes the simplifying assumption that both training and test data are generated by the same underlying process; the use of real-world datasets makes the i.i.d. assumption impractical as it requires collecting data and training a model for each domain.
-The collection and labelling of datasets that are sufficiently large to train a well-performing model from random initialisation are daunting and costly.
+The collection and labelling of datasets that are sufficiently large to train a well-performing model from random initialisation may be prohibitively costly.
 Therefore, we often have little data for the task at hand.
 Training a deep network with scarce training data, in turn, can lead to overfitting~\cite{arpit2017closer}.

 The process aiming to alleviate this challenge is commonly referred to as Transfer Learning.
 The main idea in Transfer Learning is to leverage knowledge extracted from one or more source domains to improve the performance on problems defined in a related target domain~\cite{pan2010survey, weiss2016survey, torrey2010transfer}.
 In the image classification task, we may want to utilise the large number of labelled training samples in the ImageNet database to improve the performance on another image classification task on a very different domain, e.g. that of fine-grained classification of aquatic macroinvertebrates~\cite{raitoharju2016data}.
-This is often done by reusing the parameters of a deep learning model trained on a large source domain dataset under the assumption that the two datasets are similar.
+This is frequently done by reusing the parameters of a deep learning model trained on a large source domain dataset under the assumption that the two datasets are similar.